raymondxu/RaymondXu.github.io/README.md

+## www.raymondxu.io
-## This is my personal website that I've been building to explore HTML, CSS, and JavaScript.
-As a result, please view it as a work in progress rather than a final product.
-The design itself has undergone many iterations at this point.
-Currently, the website has a single-viewport, tabbed design that is clean and minimalistic.
+### This is the source code for my personal website that I've been building to explore HTML, CSS, and JavaScript.
+Please view it as a work in progress rather than a final product.
+Its design has undergone dozens of iterations including parallax scollers and multi-pagers.
+Currently, the website features a single-page, tabbed design that is clean and minimalistic.